AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 ## <a name="stagingstatusapage"></a>Staging status

 * Accessed from the **Datasets** view, this page displays the staging status of all the datasets in Hyperloop.
-Use it to follow up the staging progress of datasets and catch any issues that might have blocked it.
+Use it to follow up the staging progress of datasets and check if the process has finished or if there are any issues.

 <div align="center">
  <img src="../images/stagingStatusPage.png" width="80%">
 </div>

-* Click on the staging percentage in the right-most column to view the detailed staging progress in a new tab.
+* Click on the staging percentage in the right-most column to view the detailed staging progress in a new tab: this show the progress of each transfer request.

 <div align="center">
  <img src="../images/stagingProcess.png" width="80%">